-Voit, Ursela lead Yanks over Mets 12-5 in twin-bill opener
+A year after demotion, Voit lifts Yanks over Mets 12-5

 James Paxton (3-2) was set to start the second game for the Yankees and Jason Vargas (2-3) for the Mets in a matchup of left-handers.

 Less than one-quarter of the seats were filled for the start of the makeup of Monday night’s rainout.
-Despite brilliant sunshine on the late spring afternoon, there was none of the usual crowd buzz for the matchup of New York rivals.
+Despite brilliant sunshine on the late spring afternoon, the usual crowd buzz for the matchup of New York rivals was absent.

+“There was a lot of Mets fans here,” Voit said.
+“You could hear the guys in the stands giving us trouble.
+It was entertaining.”

-Urshela tied the score 4-4 with a two-run homer off Wheeler (5-4), and Voit’s homer put the Yankees ahead after a throwing error by third baseman Todd Frazier on a two-out grounder and a walk.
-In a sloppy game, the Yankees made three errors and the Mets two.
+Third baseman Todd Frazier made a throwing error on a two-out grounder in the fourth.
+After a walk, Voit’s homer on a slider put the Yankees ahead.
+The Yankees made three errors and the Mets two.

+“It’s on me.
+The end of that inning is on me,” Frazier said.

 Pitching on six days’ rest after the birth of his daughter Friday and the rainout, Tanaka allowed five runs — four earned — and seven hits in 6 2/3 innings.
 He had been 0-2 in four starts since winning May 12 at Tampa Bay.